webguru103/smooch-docs/README.md

 # SupportKit
 *Beautifully simple in-app messaging*

-This projects hosts the documentation available at [http://docs.supportkit.io/](http://docs.supportkit.io/).
+This project hosts the documentation available at [http://docs.supportkit.io/](http://docs.supportkit.io/).

 The docs provides in-depth information on SupportKit’s features and is meant to be a guide for developers integrating the SDK and app makers seeking to engage with their users.